Theses and Dissertations Frequently Asked Questions

 A Google search yielded a few sources specifically about VDM Verlag and student's experience publishing.
 Inclusion of these pages does not endorse any of these opinions.
 Students are encouraged to investigate the publisher and their publishing options independently.

-How can I order additional bound copies of my dissertation, thesis, or report?
+How can I order bound copies of my dissertation, thesis, or report?

 I'm not on campus.
 How can I access campus computing?

-Remote desktop access will allow you to use office productivity software such as Microsoft Word, LaTeX, or Adobe Acrobat.
-If you have a personal computer, installing a trial version of Adobe Acrobat may also be a solution to allow you to make final edits on a document to complete your degree requirements.
+Installing a trial version of Adobe Acrobat may also be a solution to allow you to make final edits on a document or complete to forms to complete your degree requirements.